 We offer different levels of support:

-Universal Support - To meet the needs of all our pupils through our overall ethos and our wider curriculum.
-For instance developing resilience for all.
+- To meet the needs of all our pupils through our overall ethos and our wider curriculum.

-Targeted support - For pupils who need more differentiated support and resources or specific targeted interventions such as nurture groups or personal mentors.
+- For pupils who need more differentiated support and resources or specific targeted interventions.

 Mrs C Rock: Emotional Literacy Support Assistant (see below for further information) and